djeada/Data-Visualization/notes/choosing_plot_type.md

 - Analyzing the composition of a company's expenses.

 **Disadvantages:**
-- Comparing individual parts to each other can be challenging for readers.
+- Comparing individual parts to each other can be challenging for readers, especially when sections are of similar size.
 - Difficult to accurately interpret small differences between sections.

 ### 2. Grouped Bar Chart